clach04/HueBridgeEmulator/README.md

 So (msearch) discovery will not work but light requests will work fine.

+Does not work with https://github.com/ekux44/LampShade (which appears to work with Home Assistant), either on port 80 or something else.

 ### cURL Philips Hue samples

     echo IP needs to include colon port if NOT using port 80